 Not sure if this applies to your shop?
 Take the 60-second VAT check →

-Four common Etsy scenarios and what each requires.
+Four common Etsy scenarios and what each one requires.

 You use a German fulfilment provider, dropship from a German wholesaler, or have your own warehousing in Germany.
 Local German VAT registration is mandatory from the first unit stored, no threshold.
 This applies whether you're a US-based vintage seller using a German 3PL or an EU craft maker using a German fulfilment partner.